mangalam-research/salve/README.rst

 once it is converted to JavaScript.
 (Actually, the simplified RNG is converted to JSON.
-Generally speaking JSON is not a subset of JavaScript but in this instance, the JSON produced is a subset, so calling it JavaScript is not incorrect.)
+Generally speaking JSON is not a subset of JavaScript but in this instance, the JSON produced is a subset, so calling it JavaScript is correct.)

 Turning to actual code, a typical usage scenario would be as follows::